rudecs/openvcloud/docs/Monitoring/Network/Network.md

 ![](FreeIPs.png)

-Next all **cloud spaces** are listed that use one of the external network IP addresses:
+Next all **cloud spaces** are listed that use one of the external network IP addresses :

 ![](CloudSpaces.png)

 Also all **virtual machines** are listed that are directly connected to one of the external network IP addresses.

-See the [External Networks](../../CloudBrokerPortal/PublicNetworks/PublicNetworks.png) for more details.
+See [External Networks](../../CloudBrokerPortal/ExternalNetworks/ExternalNetworks.png) for more details.